noahehall/theBookOfNoah/0current/aws/0storage.md

 ## ebs elastic block storage

 - when you need to store data on a server; an EBS can be attached (i.e. mounted) to any ec2 instance; i.e. like hard drive
+- can only be used in a single AZ; but you can create a snapshot and use it to populate another EBS in any region/account
-- raw unformated storage volumes (i.e. no file system, but you can add one)
+- raw unformated storage volumes (i.e. no file system, but you can add one) of a specific size (EFS is elastic)
 - can persist beyond the life of the ec2
   99.999% availability
 - ec2:ebs is a many:1 relationship
-- EBS can only be used in a single AZ; but you can create a snapshot and use it to populate another EBS in any region/account
 - snapshots are stored in s3
 - both EBS volumes and any corrosponding snapshots can be encrypted
   - if the volume is encrypted, the snapshots will be encrypted, and any subsequent EBS volumes created from the snapshot